zwll0911/NoPants/README.md

 |:---:|:---:|
 | ![Theme](Pics_&_Videos/Holographic_AI_theme_skin.jpeg) | ![Protocols](Pics_&_Videos/active_protocols_pic.jpeg) |

-## 👨‍💻 About the Developer

-Designed and engineered by Teow Wei Liang (William), a Mechatronics Engineering student at Universiti Sains Malaysia (USM).
-This project was created to explore the intersection of artificial intelligence, web development, and embedded hardware systems.

 ---
 *If you like this project, feel free to drop a ⭐ on the repository!*